 The PEP Hotline is a service that provides information, assessment, and referral following a possible high risk exposure to HIV.

-People who are not eligible for Medicare or who do not have a Medicare card, can get PrEP on a private prescription from any doctor.
-They have three brands to choose from (Generic Health Pty Ltd, Apotex Pty Ltd and Alphapharm Pty Ltd).
+People who are not eligible for Medicare or who do not have a Medicare card can get PrEP on a private prescription from any doctor.
 This prescription can be dispensed at any community pharmacy or through online pharmaceutical vendors.
 The cost for a private prescription is higher than for PBS-subsidised medicines.

-If a person is not eligible to access PrEP through Medicare, or finds the cost of purchasing PrEP locally too high, then another option is to purchase a generic version of the drug online from a reliable overseas supplier.
+If you’re not eligible to access PrEP through Medicare, or finds the cost of purchasing PrEP privated too high, then another option is to purchase a generic version of the drug online from a reliable overseas supplier.
 A prescription from a doctor is still required before ordering online.
 There are multiple overseas suppliers who will supply PrEP for import into Australia at a range of costs.
 The PrEP Access Now website has more information on personal importation.
 To find out more about the regulations for importing medications into Australia, please visit Therapeutic Goods Administration’s Personal Importation Scheme